gaehlerm/SoftwareEngineering/README.md

 There are several file formats to save data or use them as an interface.
 A lot of people apparently don’t even know the most important once of them so I would like to give you a very short introduction.

 The file formats that I used so far are CSV, json, XML, hdf5 and databases.
 Along with some custom file formats.
-There are of course many more as yaml, toml, etc. But for the sake of brevity I won't go into those.
+There are of course many more as yaml, toml, etc. But for the sake of brevity I won't explain those.
 The file formats mentioned here are sufficient to get your work done and it won't take much efforts to learn the other file formats if needed.

 ## CSV

-Comma Separated Values (CSV) is probably the simplest file format.
+Comma Separated Values (CSV) is probably the simplest and one of the most common file format.
 You save numbers and separate them by commas or whatever other character you feel like.
+It won't get any easier.
 But this is also one of the weaknesses of CSV.
-In some (natural) languages, the comma character is used for the floating point separator (exact name??).
+In some natural languages, German for example, the comma character is used for the decimal separator.
 Thus you cannot use comma for separating different values as well.
-This overload of the comma character would cause serious problems.
+This overload of the comma character would cause serious problems when reading a CSV file.

 CSV is no file standard so you can do anything you want.
 And that’s at the same time the down side of it.
 People do whatever they want and for every file you have to write a new bit of code to read out the data.
 Saving auxiliary data is pretty much impossible in CSV files.
 CSV saves only plain, unstructured lists.

-Long story short: CSV is the file format everyone uses who doesn’t know anything better.
+Long story short: CSV is the file format everyone uses who doesn’t know anything better, like json for example.
+Or who works with Excel.

-Here is some example code how to read a CSV file:
+Here is some example code how to read a CSV file having to columns separated by commas and lines starting with `#` are comments:

 ```py
 def read_csv(filename):